Countly/countly-sdk-documentation/ios/current.md

 </p>
 <h3 id="h_01HFDVX9G293G57VFBANCB4GN6">Auto Stopped Views</h3>
 <p>
   <span style="font-weight: 400;">A view initiated with auto stopped view method is designed to be automatically stopped when this method is called again.
-You should use <code>startAutoStoppedView:</code></span><span style="font-weight: 400;">method with a view name.
+You should use </span><code><span style="font-weight: 400;">startAutoStoppedView:</span></code><span style="font-weight: 400;">method with a view name.
 This method begins tracking a view and returns a unique identifier.</span>
 </p>
 <div class="tabs">
   <div class="tabs-menu">